How to Build Private REST API with Lambda and Used By EC2

 Create Resource Policy

-We'll need to create a resource policy at the API, open the Resource Policy then replace the following vpceID with the endpoint ID we create earlier.
+We'll need to create a resource policy for the API.
+Open the Resource Policy and replace vpceID with the endpoint ID we created earlier.

 {